1Axen/blink/docs/Syntax.md

 Functions have 3 fields:
 `Yield` - `Coroutine` or `Future` or `Promise`
 Deifnes what library will be used to handle invocations
-`Data` - Can hold either a type definition or a reference to an already defined type
+`Data` - Can hold either a type definition or a reference to an already defined type, omit for functions with no data.
-`Return` - Can hold either a type definition or a reference to an already defined type
+`Return` - Can hold either a type definition or a reference to an already defined type, omit for functions with no return.
 ```
 function Example {
     Yield: Coroutine,